DarthJahus/Telegram.Group_logger/README.md

 Just invite this bot into the groups you want to log and it will automatically save all messages in readable files.

+If you do not want to create your own bot and log your (public) channel, message me (`@Jahus`) on Telegram; and if my bot or another is available, we will put it there and send you the logs when needed.

 ## Configure the bot

 ### 1. Create a Telegram bot